acumos/system-integration/docs/oneclick-deploy/user-guide.rst

 What is an AIO deploy?
 ----------------------

-The AIO deploy tools build an all-in-one instance of Acumos, with the database, Nexus repositories, and docker containers all running on a single virtual machine or physical host machine.
+By default, the AIO deploy tools build an all-in-one instance of Acumos, with all Acumos data and components running under docker or kubernetes (k8s) on a single virtual machine or physical host machine.

+Options also allow the user to deploy the platform on a cluster of nodes, to deploy a subset of the components, and to use some components that have previously deployed somewhere.

 What's included in the AIO tools
 --------------------------------